karaatfullstack/2023-Senior-Phase/Week 6/Week 6 Tech QA Panel.md

 # Technical Q&A Panel Questions
+This is handled by career services and might be graduation day or later

 ## Expectations
 This panel lasts 1 hour and occurs during the 6th week of senior phase, and generally has 2 - 3 panelists and a host.
 The first *20 minutes* are geared questions (see below) about the panelists' experience, going from a higher level understanding of their job hunt to more specific questions about each person's experience.